 When To Have Sex After C-Section?

-It is recommended to have vaginal intercourse at least after your six-week postpartum check-up.
+It is recommended not to have vaginal intercourse until after your six-week postpartum check-up.
 Rushing into intense activities, including sex, before four weeks postpartum may cause complications, such as infection or bleeding, in some women.

 You may also consider the following factors while deciding to resume intercourse after a C-section delivery.